mvs-org/docs-mvs-org/source/zh-cn/docs/assets-operations.md

                      and mychange to this address too.
 TOADDRESS            Target address
 SYMBOL               asset symbol
-CERTS                asset cert type(s), "ISSUE" and "DOMAIN" are supported now.
+-c [--cert]          asset cert type(s), "ISSUE" and "DOMAIN" are supported now.
 ```
-**NOTICE: multi cert types can be separeted by white-space.**
+**NOTICE: multi cert types should be separeted by white-space.**
 ***
 ### 销毁资产
 ```